farbod2015/javascript/Building Applications with React and Redux in ES6.md

   }
   ```

 * unlike ES5 createClass, ES6 Class does not autobind class' `this` to the functions.
-So we need to know how the context of 'this' changes depending on the caller.
+So we need to know how the context of `this` changes depending on the caller.

 * we can bind `this` to the function by calling `.bind` inline within the render function, but for performance reasons, it would be better to do this in the constructor